 SKILL LEVEL : Intermediate

-Grow the garden you always dream of by hand-stamping pretty blossoms that require no water.
+Grow the garden you have always dreamed of by hand-stamping pretty blossoms that require no water.
 With one less thing to worry about, allow yourself to escape into your own personalized secret garden each time you look at your wrist!

 Rotate stamping block so it's positioned in a diamond shape.
 Then place bracelet blank horizontally on stamping block.